projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 Now we have checked out the redis root filesystem in `cont1/rootfs`, and that does not take space because they are merely [hard links](https://en.wikipedia.org/wiki/Hard_link) to those in our ostree repo.
-Before we run it, let's generate [OCI `config.json`](https://github.com/opencontainers/runtime-spec/blob/master/config.md) using `runc spec`
+Before we run it, let's generate [OCI `config.json`](https://github.com/opencontainers/runtime-spec/blob/master/config.md) using `runc spec`:

 ```
 $ cd cont1